 - We used the kitchen to cook breakfast and ate with the hosts before they went to work.

 - We left the house at the same time as the hosts went to work.

-- we got free metro tickets that had been left by previous couchsurfers.
+- We got free metro tickets that had been left by previous couchsurfers.
 Got some fabulous tips on free things to do in Washington.

 - We applied to stay with the host the night before and were thankfully accepted.
 Not all hosts like such short notice.
 Allow at least a week to apply.

-Couchsurfing in Sri Lanka.
+Couchsurfing Sri Lanka

 - Was asked to pay $10 per person to cover the price of all meals.
 This was non-negotiable and probably a little naughty.
-We didn’t mind though.
-The food was lovely and we figured it was helping a local family who needed the money.
+We didn’t mind, though.
+The food was lovely, and we figured it was helping a local family who needed the money.
 Know that this isn’t normal practice when couch-surfing.